ocoffey/Syntax-Sheets/cpp.md

 ### For Loop

 Probably the most common loop you'll use.
-A for loop takes 3 parameters; an variable that will be changed, a conditional statement to evaluate (which should use the previous variable), and a function to change the variable.
+A for loop takes 3 parameters; a variable that will be changed, a conditional statement to evaluate (which should use the previous variable), and a function to change the variable.
 These statements are separated by ';'
 ```cpp
 for (int i = 0; i < 10; i++) {
     std::cout << i << ", "; // prints the values of i from 1 to 9, separated by commas and spaces